Obstetrics & Gynecology

 Are you a Match?

 Candidates likely to be ranked highly in our application process are graduates of US or Canadian medical schools, allopathic or osteopathic, with good class standing, and strong letters of recommendation.
-Board scores should reflect an ability to pass future exams for board certification.
+Board scores (USMLE only) should reflect an ability to pass future exams for board certification.
 Our residents work and play well with others and tend to be engaged members of the medical and larger community.
 While many of our graduates have gone on to subspecialty fellowships, we are proud to train obstetric and gynecologic specialists who are interested in clinical or academic practices.